mavlink/mavlink-devguide/en/services/camera.md

     Camera->>GCS: HEARTBEAT [cmp id: MAV_COMP_ID_CAMERA] (first)
     GCS->>Camera: MAV_CMD_REQUEST_CAMERA_INFORMATION
     GCS->>GCS: Start timeout
+    Camera->>GCS: COMMAND_ACK
+    Note over Camera,GCS: If MAV_RESULT_ACCEPTED send info.
     Camera->>GCS: CAMERA_INFORMATION
 {% endmermaid %}

+The operation follows the normal [Command Protocol](../services/command.md) rules for command/acknowledgment (if no `COMMAND_ACK` response is received for `MAV_CMD_REQUEST_CAMERA_INFORMATION` the command will be re-sent a number of times before failing).
+If `CAMERA_INFORMATION` is not received after receiving an ACK with `MAV_RESULT_ACCEPTED`, the protocol assumes the message was lost, and the cycle of sending `MAV_CMD_REQUEST_CAMERA_INFORMATION` is repeated.
+If `CAMERA_INFORMATION` is still not received after three cycle repeats, the GCS may assume that the camera is not supported.

 The `CAMERA_INFORMATION` response contains the bare minimum information about the camera and what it can or cannot do.
 This is sufficient for basic image and/or video capture.

 If a camera provides finer control over its settings `CAMERA_INFORMATION.cam_definition_uri` will include a URI to a [Camera Definition File](../services/camera_def.md).